 Name: Matt Crook

-Disclaimer: Anything posted on this blog is my own and doesn't necessarily represent positions, strategies or opinions of my employer.
+Disclaimer: Anything posted on this blog is my own opinion.

 This blog: I use this blog to write about current affairs, predominantly with a focus on Southeast Asia, in particular Thailand, Indonesia and Timor-Leste, but there have been occasional meanderings into UK politics and protests as a result of my year in London.
 I tend to write about politics, humanitarian issues and pop culture, but I don't consider any topic out of bounds.